 Jumping Spiders of Nebraska

-Species level identification moves to the somewhat easy category with a few caveats.
+Species level identification leans to the somewhat easy category with a few caveats.

 The United States hosts over three hundred jumping spider species.
 Some look like ants and without the aid of a magnifying glass or strong macro lens for the camera, they go unnoticed.
 Best starting advice for jumping spider identification is to note that with the exception of a handful of experts, there’s really no good way to identify all the species and all the genera.